How to Get Rid of Dark Under-Eye Circles, According to an Expert

 “While there isn’t a way to get rid of dark circles caused by thinning skin or aging, you can temporarily reduce the appearance of them with the application of products formulated with ingredients that are vasoconstrictors or hydrators,” says Dr. Engelman.
 Examples of vasoconstrictors are caffeine and green tea, while hydrators are ingredients like ceramides and hyaluronic acid.

-To reduce the appearance of dark under-eye circles as much as humanly possible, we took Dr. Engelman’s advice and rounded up four products that will have you well on your way to brighter-looking eyes.
+To reduce the appearance of dark under-eye circles, we took Dr. Engelman’s advice and rounded up four products that will have you well on your way to brighter-looking eyes.

 To help with morning puffiness, use a product with a cooling roller, such as the Garnier Clearly Brighter Anti-Puff Eye Roller.
 “A product with a metal roller ball gently distributes lymphatic build-up from underneath the eyes, alleviating the appearance of dark circles,” Dr. Engelman says.
 This gel formula — infused with antioxidant vitamin C, mint and caffeine — instantly cools and refreshes skin while the micro-stimulating roll-on applicator helps de-puff and reduce the look of under-eye bags.